rigogomes123/Unit-_15_web_developmentt/README.md

 TC08:

-Description:
+Description: All images have attributes

-Expected result:
+Expected result: Every image has the correct attributes

-Actual result:
+Actual result: Worked as expected.

 TC09:

-Description
+Description: Logo and header visibility

-Excepeted result:
+Excepeted result: Consintly visbile on all pages

-Actual result:
+Actual result: Worked as expected

 TC10: